 Increasingly, holistic and natural beauty companies are introducing new products to the market that offer more opportunities to avoid the junky ingredients that we should be avoiding.
 But making our own, particularly because they are so easy, is such a fun and simple, healthier alternative.

-With nearly all the ingredients on hand (we had to buy cornstarch), the boys and I made our own batch of bath bombs a couple weekends ago.
+With nearly all the ingredients on hand (we had to buy cornstarch), the boys and I made our own batch of bath bombs a couple of weekends ago.
 We put all the chocolate covered raisins and chocolate covered pretzels from the eggs into a container (after eating quite a few, of course) and used the eggs as molds.

 We let the bath bombs dry overnight and then the boys couldn’t wait to try them in their baths the next day.
-It kept them entertained for a quite a while, so no complaints from me about that.
+It kept them entertained for quite a while, so no complaints from me about that.

 Try this project and renew the life in the plastic eggs that almost all of us have collected over the years.
 The eggs are a perfect shape and size for bath bombs, and it’s a fun way to put the seasonal toys to work outside of the Easter season.